 In a national broadcast exclusive, we speak with James Loney and Harmeet Singh Sooden, two of the three Christian Peacemaker Teams held hostage in Iraq for 118 days.
 They held a news conference in London today announcing they “unconditionally” forgive their captors.
 They have yet to decide whether to give evidence at the men’s trial, which is set for next year in Iraq.
 Singh Sooden and Loney discuss their ordeal and remember their murdered colleague, Tom Fox. [includes rush transcript]

-In November of 2005, Loney, Sooden and Kember were kidnapped along with U.S. peace activist, Tom Fox.
-Fox, who was also a full-time member of the CPT team, was working in Baghdad at the time.
-He was murdered on March 9th 2006.
+In November of 2005, Loney, Sooden and Kember, part of the Christian Peacemakers Team delegation to Iraq, were kidnapped along with U.S. peace activist Tom Fox.
+Fox was also a full-time member of the Christian Peacemakers.
+He was working in Baghdad at the time.
+He was murdered on March 9, 2006.
 The remaining three were set free on March 23rd.

 Throughout their ordeal, videotape of the prisoners was released periodically.
-In December 2005, a video was released of Tom Fox and Norman Kember, making this plea.
+On December 7, 2005, a video was released of Tom Fox and Norman Kember making this plea.

 NORMAN KEMBER: I’m a Christian Peacemaker.
 I’m a friend of Iraq.
 I have been opposed to this war, Mr. Blair’s war, since the very beginning.
 I ask of him now, and the British government, to do all that they can to work for my release and the release of the Iraqi people from oppression.